use-inkubator/Ecosystem-Grants/applications/verifiable_offchain_computing.md

 ##### Languages
 The library/crate used in ink! smart contracts will be written in Rust and the latest released ink! version.
-The library used in the worker deployed on Phala Cloud will be written in TypeScript and will use the latest version of Polkadot.js api.
+The library used in the worker deployed on Phala Cloud will be written in TypeScript and will use the latest version of Polkadot-API (PAPI).

 #### Price Feed Oracle, VRF Oracle, Graph Api Oracle